-James specializes in the development of technologies that can guide the assembly of biomaterials and engineered tissues.
-He received his PhD in Functional Nanomaterials from the University of Bristol, and conducted his postdoctoral studies at Imperial College under the guidance of Prof. Molly Stevens.
-His work has been funded by an Arthritis Research UK Foundation Fellowship (2015-2018), an MRC/UKRI Innovation Rutherford Fund Fellowship (2018-2021), and a UKRI Future Leaders Fellowship (2018-2025).
+James is a Senior Research Fellow in the Department of Translational Health Sciences, and since 2023, co-founder of the University of Bristol spin-out company Impulsonics.
+His work has been supported by >£3.3M of funding, including three consecutive fellowship awards: an Arthritis Research UK Foundation Fellowship (2015-2018), an MRC/UKRI Innovation Rutherford Fund Fellowship (2018-2021), and a UKRI Future Leaders Fellowship (2018-2025).
 In 2019, he was awarded a President’s Medal for Excellence in Education recognizing his pastoral care in student supervision.

 Martha received her BSc in Biomedical Science from the University of Sheffield in 2020, during which she specialized in neurobiology and received the neuroscience prize upon graduation.
 Following this, she worked as a research assistant in the Wade-Martins group at the University of Oxford, using iPSC and CRISPRi technologies to study mitochondrial dysfunction in Parkinson’s disease, funded by an industry collaboration with BMS Celgene.
-She joined as a PhD candidate in the Armstrong Group in February 2022, and her project will apply her background in neuroscience and genetics to develop new strategies for brain organoid bioengineering.
+She joined as a PhD candidate in the Armstrong Group in February 2022, and is working to develop new strategies for brain organoid bioengineering.

 Sammy graduated in 2020 from the University of Sussex with a BSc in Computer Science, specialising in artificial intelligence and specifically reinforcement learning.
 In 2021, he graduated with an MSc in Artificial Intelligence from King’s College London, with a dissertation using Gaussian processes to predict a diagnosis of sepsis in intensive care units.
 He then joined the University of Bristol in September as a UKRI Digital Health and Care CDT student.
-He started his project in the Armstrong Group in June 2022, in which he is developing a machine learning pipeline for automated analysis of precision medicine candidates in ovarian cancer.
+He started his project in the Armstrong Group in June 2022, and is developing a machine learning pipeline for improving automation in the biomedical sciences.